Alterlapsus/Alterlapsus/README.md

   ⚡  I’m currently learning:
 - HTML
-- CSS
+- CSS and BOOTSTRAP
-- BOOTSTRAP - JAVASCRIPT - PHP - SQL - GIT
+- JAVASCRIPT and PHP
+- SQL and GIT

 - 👯 Teamwork
 - 💬 Ask me about the technologies I handle